 Aspirin has long been used to reduce pain from inflammation (redness and swelling) and injury, as well as fever.
-Although it was originally isolated from plants in the early 1800's, aspirin is now made synthetically.
-A number of similar synthetic non-steroidal anti-inflammatory drugs (NSAIDS) have also been introduced.
+Although it was originally isolated from plants in the early 1800s, aspirin is now made synthetically.
+A number of similar synthetic non-steroidal anti-inflammatory drugs (NSAIDs) have been introduced.

-Aspirin and NSAIDS work by inhibiting production of compounds in the body called cyclo-oxygenase-1 (COX1) which produces compounds known as prostaglandins, which are involved in tissue inflammation, pain and fever.
+Aspirin and NSAIDs work by inhibiting an enzyme in the body called cyclo-oxygenase-1 (COX1) which produces compounds known as prostaglandins.
+These prostaglandins are involved in tissue inflammation, pain and fever.
 Aspirin also inhibits the activity of blood elements known as platelets (which help clotting).
-Therefore aspirin also thins the blood, thus reducing the risk of heart attacks and strokes.
-There is also recent evidence that aspirin may even reduce the risk of bowel cancer.
+Therefore, aspirin helps prevent blood clots, thus reducing the risk of heart attacks and strokes.
+There is recent evidence that aspirin may even reduce the risk of bowel cancer.

-Common side effects of aspirin include bruising and stomach upset (or even ulcers or bleeding from the bowel), at high dose.
-Very high doses may cause confusion or ringing in the ears (tinnitus).
-It should also be avoided in children, as aspirin can trigger a condition as Reye's syndrome, where severe liver inflammation and damage occurs.
+Common side effects of aspirin include bruising and stomach upset.
+Less commonly, a stomach ulcer or stomach bleeding may occur.
+Very high doses of aspirin may cause confusion or ringing in the ears (tinnitus).
+Aspirin should be avoided in children, as it can trigger Reye's syndrome, a condition with liver inflammation and brain swelling.

 Aspirin and allergy

-Mild to severe allergic reactions to aspirin may occur in some people.
-Symptoms include flushing, itchy rashes, blocked and runny noses and severe difficulty in breathing or asthma, usually within an hour of taking a tablet.
-If you have hives (urticaria), nose / sinus disease or asthma this can increase the likelihood of aspirin allergy to approximately 10-30% compared to 1% in people without these conditions.
+Aspirin can cause allergic reactions in some people.
+Symptoms include flushing, itchy rashes (hives), blocked and runny nose and asthma (sometimes severe), usually within an hour of taking a tablet.
+If you have hives (urticaria), nasal polyps or asthma, your risk of aspirin allergy is 10-30% compared to 1% in people without these conditions.
 These reactions can also be triggered by non-aspirin NSAIDs.

 The presence of aspirin is not always obvious

-Aspirin is present in many over the counter painkillers and in some:
+Aspirin or other NSAIDs may be present in many over-the-counter painkillers and in some:

 If you are sensitive to aspirin, you will need to carefully read medicine labels and be cautious about taking any pain killer without talking to your doctor or pharmacist first.

-Because there are so many brand names of the same medication, and so many types of medications available, accidental exposure to aspirin or NSAIDS may occur.
+As there are so many brand names of the same medication, and so many types of medications available, accidental exposure to aspirin or NSAIDs may occur.
 It is therefore important to tell your pharmacist or health professional about your sensitivity to these medicines.

 Testing for drug sensitivity

-The reason why allergic reactions to aspirin and related pain-killers occur is uncertain.
-There is no reliable blood or skin allergy test which has been proven to be useful for confirming or excluding sensitivity to these medicines.
+There is no reliable blood or skin allergy test which has been proven to be useful for confirming or excluding sensitivity to aspirin and NSAIDs.
 The only way to do so is a graded open challenge under strict medical supervision.
-Challenge testing is not always necessary, but may be advised in some circumstances: to prove that sensitivity exists, or to prove the safety of an unrelated medicine, so that you have another drug from which to choose if you need to use a pain killer.
+Challenge testing is not always necessary, but may be advised in some circumstances to prove that sensitivity exists, or to prove the safety of an unrelated medicine, so that you have another drug from which to choose if you need to use a pain killer.

 What is aspirin desensitisation?